-NOTIFICATION TO THE GW COMMUNITY ABOUT AN IMMEDIATE THREAT
+NOTIFICATION DETERMINATION PROCESS TO THE GW COMMUNITY ABOUT AN IMMEDIATE THREAT

-The university monitors events on and around campus and the DC metropolitan area daily.
 If the GWPD and/or University Resilience confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the GW community, the university will activate emergency notification procedures to provide immediate notification of the threat to the GW community unless issuing a notification will, in the judgment of the first responders (including, but not limited to GWPD, MPD, the DC Fire and Emergency Medical Services, or other emergency agencies), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
 The university will, without delay and considering the safety of the community, determine the content of the notification.
 This will be based on the nature of the situation as well as the instructions recipients should follow.